 4. Unbiased approach:

-The method is totally unbiased and no kind of favouritism is involved.
+The method is totally unbiased and no kind of favoritism is involved.
 If the candidate answers the questions correctly, then he or she is selected.
 Otherwise, they are not.
 It is much more fair and simple

-5. Highly time saving:
+5. Highly time-saving:

 As these tests are doled out to candidates in groups, it saves a lot of time and money for the company.